PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ```

-It is also possible to tag API calls by passing tags in the **proxy_url**.
-To simplify this process, use the proxy url generator found in the AI Providers tab of your project dashboard.
+It is also possible to tag Gen AI API calls by passing tags in the `proxy_url`.
+To simplify this process, use the proxy url generator found in the AI Providers tab of your [Project Dashboard]((/docs/project-dashboard)).
 This tool is available for every AI provider you've added.

-More about the structure of **proxy_url** (aka **api_base**) for passing tags [here](/docs/storing-transactions/)
+More about the structure of `proxy_url` (aka `api_base`) for passing tags [here](/docs/storing-transactions/)

 ```python